TeseySTD/asp-web-api-ecommerce-app/README.md

 I decided to make ValueObject responsible for their own valid state becaus of:
 1. **Single Responsablity Principle** - Domain models take responsibility only for **their state**, not all ValueObjects that they consist of.
 2. **Always-Valid Domain Model** - Domain model consist of ValueObjects or entities, which are consist of ValueObjects too, so if all ValueObject are valid, the model is valid too.
+3. **Infomation Expert Principle (GRASP)** - Value object contains all necessary information about itself to validate its state.

 This type of validation is perfectly connected with the `FluentValdation` library using a special custom validator that checks input using a factory method in a value object.

 For example:
 ```csharp